shawngraham/presentations/tim/tim.md

 Note:
-background of archaes re computation - idea that we’ve this dual nature, science & humanities; sci method w/ humanistic interp
+background of archaes re computation - idea that we’ve this dual nature, science & humanities; sci method w/ humanistic interp.
+I feel that while I am probably a C-List digital humanities guy, I've lived in the interstices of different schools of thought that what I'm saying here contains a bit of Truth that'll help other people make more informed use of these magical methods.
+But I would say that, wouldn't I?

 ---